open-telemetry/opentelemetry-java/RELEASING.md

 * Close the release milestone if there is one.
 * Merge a pull request to `main` updating the `CHANGELOG.md`.
   * The heading for the unreleased entries should be `## Unreleased`.
+  * Can use the [draft-change-log-entires](./.github/scripts/draft-change-log-entries.sh) to assist preparing the changelog.
 * Run the [Prepare release branch workflow](https://github.com/open-telemetry/opentelemetry-java/actions/workflows/prepare-release-branch.yml).
   * Press the "Run workflow" button, and leave the default branch `main` selected.
   * Review and merge the two pull requests that it creates